mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 difference between the expected outputs and the outputs calculated by the model fitted: :math:`\chi_{1}^{2} = \sum_{i} (y_i - f_i)^2` (see :ref:`CalculateChiSquared <algm-CalculateChiSquared>` for full details and different variants).
-Run time is measured for the execution of the :ref:`Fit <algm-Fit>` algorithm for an equation and dataset previously created.
+Run time is measured as the time it takes to execute the :ref:`Fit <algm-Fit>` algorithm, i.e. the time it takes to fit one model with one set of initial values of the model parameters against one dataset

 ..
 There would be two alternative for the errors:
    1. Without errors, as it is